Using the DMF Recorder Node

 # query recorder-node <name> size filter <stenographer_query>

-- name: Identify the recorder node.
+- name: Identify the RN.

 - size filter stenographer-query: Analyze only the packets that match the specified Stenographer query.